inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

 This is a recursive expression language that uses boxed pointers to handle the recursive case.
 If you're not familiar with boxed pointers, a `Box<A>` is just the Rust way of storing a pointer to some value of type `A` - think of it as a box with a value of type `A` inside it.
-If you're curious, there's [more documentation here](https://doc.rust-lang.org/std/boxed/index.html).
+(If you're curious, there's [more documentation here](https://doc.rust-lang.org/std/boxed/index.html))

 Using this data structure, we can write `Mul(1, Sub(2, 3))` as:

 ```rust